 Do I need to be hospitalized before getting home health care?

 No. While a prior hospital stay can affect whether Part A or Part B covers your care, you do not need a hospital stay to qualify for home health services.
-Your doctor simply needs to certify that you are homebound and need skilled care.
+Your doctor simply needs to certify that you meet the homebound and skilled care requirements.

 Can I choose my own home health agency?